emre-mr246/42_ring3_minishell/README.md

 A Unix shell interprets user commands and executes them.
 It manages processes, handles input and output redirection, supports command chaining through pipes (|), manages environment variables, and more.
 The goal of the Minishell project is to implement these functionalities using C programming language and various system calls provided by Unix-like operating systems.

-## RaRe Shell Is a Group Project 🙅🏽‍♀️🙅🏽
+## RaRe Shell is a Group Project 🙅🏽‍♀️🙅🏽

 In the 42 curriculum, there are various group projects that must be completed with a specified number of participants.
 This requirement helps us develop our collaboration skills in project settings, preparing us to adapt more effectively to future jobs.